 - thresholds for the pre-trade and post-trade transparency regimes extended to equity-like instruments, bonds, derivatives, structured finance products and emission allowances;

 - a newly-introduced liquidity assessment for non-equity instruments;

 - a newly-introduced trading obligation for shares and certain derivatives to be traded only on regulated platforms and, in the case of shares, systematic internalisers, instead of over-the-counter;

 - a double volume cap mechanism to limit dark trading and reshape the use of waivers for shares and equity-like instruments;

 - improved disclosure to strengthen the best execution regime.

-ESMA now has to adopt, where necessary, Level 3 measures (Guidelines, Q&As, etc) to provide guidance to the different stakeholders and ensure consistent implementation across the Union.
+ESMA is now in the process of adopting, where necessary, Level 3 measures (Guidelines, Q&As, opinions etc) to provide guidance to the different stakeholders and ensure consistent implementation across the Union.

 In addition, ESMA received a formal request from the European Commission on 23 April 2014 to provide technical advice to assist the European Commission on the possible content of the delegated acts required by several provisions of MiFID II/MiFIR.
 ESMA delivered its technical advice on 19 December 2014.

 With the application of MiFID II/MiFIR (3 January 2018), ESMA will be responsible for many on-going duties including: